ProductsPersonal Loans Business Loan Gold Loan Credit Cards

 If you are planning a big expense, the chances are that credit cards will be your most preferred channel of payment.
 In fact, if you plan your finances well in advance, you can enjoy significant benefits, primarily in two ways:

-Firstly, you can get a discount if the bank has a tie-up with the merchant when paying through the credit card.
+Firstly, you can get a discount if the bank has a tie-up with the merchant when paying through a credit card.
 Secondly, you can create an EMI payment schedule.
 This allows you to spread the liability of big payments into multiple installments, reducing the financial burden.

 In another case, if you are someone who has many swipes on your credit card, you may be looking for some rewards and deals that benefit you.
 This is a feature you may look for in a card, as it supports your lifestyle needs.
 However, it is only worth it when you plan to make enough payments through your credit card because reward points accumulate over time and come with an expiry date.